There are LED spotlights and pendant lights located throughout the property as follows:

 Alternatively, please see the demonstration video below on how to use the consumer unit:

-Your apartment has a TV, telephone and internet point in the living area.
-All points are pre-wired by OFNL.
-The fibre optic infrastructure at One Thames Valley is maintained and operated by OFNL who specialise in full fibre services.
+The property has a TV, telephone and internet point in the living area, as well as a TV point within the main bedroom (if applicable).
+All points are pre-wired by OFNL (Open Fibre Networks Limited) and the fibre optic infrastructure at the development is maintained and operated by OFNL who specialise in full fibre services.

-For broadband and telephone services you can choose from a variety of service providers.
-Your chosen broadband provider will post a wireless router to you in the post to set up in your home.
-Should you encounter any problems with your broadband or telephone please contact your chosen service provider in the first instance.
-More information can be found at www.ofnl.co.uk/residents-businesses/available-isps.
+There are a variety of service providers that you can choose from for your broadband and telephone services.
+Once you have contacted your chosen broadband provider, a wireless router will be posted to you to enable you to complete the set up in your new home.
+Should you encounter any problems with your broadband or telephone, then please contact your chosen service provider in the first instance.
+For further information, please visit www.ofnl.co.uk/residents-businesses/available-isps.

-To set up your TV, telephone and broadband please select the best deal for you by choosing one of the following service providers:
+To set up your TV, telephone and broadband services, please select the best deal for your individual requirements by choosing one of the following service providers: